ros2/rclc/rclc/README.md

 - trigger condition to activate processing
 - data synchronization: LET-semantics or rclcpp Executor semantics

-As stated before, this Executor is based on the RCL library and is written in C to nativly support microcontroller applications written in C.
+As stated before, this Executor is based on the RCL library and is written in C to natively support microcontroller applications written in C.
 These features are now described in more detail.

 #### Sequential execution